swiftlang/swift-docc/Sources/DocCDocumentation/DocCDocumentation.docc/Reference Syntax/API Reference Syntax/DisplayName.md

 }
 ```

-Adding a `DisplayName` directive to a non-symbol page will result in a warning.
+> Note: Adding a `DisplayName` directive to a non-symbol page results in a warning.

 ### Containing Elements